Ubaid45/Advanced-Concepts_ReactJS/README.md

 }
 ```

 Here, **useState** is a Hook.
 We call it inside a function component to add some local state to it.
-React will preserve this state between re-renders. **useState** returns a pair: the current state value and a function that lets you update it.
-You can call this function from an event handler or somewhere else.
+React will preserve this state between re-renders. **useState** returns a pair: the current state value and a function that lets us update it.
+We can call this function from an event handler or somewhere else.
 It’s similar to **this.setState** in a class, except it doesn’t merge the old and new state together.

 ## Effect Hook
 ```javascript